harvesit/harvesit/README.md

- # 🌱 Harvesit :iphone: A Digital Platform Revitalizing Local Food
+ # 🌱 Harvesit 📱 A Digital Platform Revitalizing Local Fresh Produce

-Harvesit is an innovative digital platform designed to strengthen and transform localized food systems by directly connecting growers and consumers.
+Harvesit is an innovative digital platform designed to strengthen and transform localized fresh produce systems by directly connecting growers and consumers.

-The platform provides powerful tools to simplify and streamline operations across the local food supply chain, including:
+The platform provides powerful tools to simplify operations across the local fresh produce supply chain, including:

-- Listing/ordering app that allows growers to directly showcase and sell or trade their produce to the local community
+* Listing/ordering app that allows growers to directly showcase and sell or trade their fresh produce to the local community

-- Delivery coordination features to seamlessly transport fresh food from field to table
+* Delivery coordination features to seamlessly transport local fresh produce from field to table

-- Crop planning/management functionality leveraging AI and IoT to help improve yields
+* Crop planning/management functionality leveraging AI and IoT to help improve fresh produce yields

-Drawing inspiration from service platforms like Airbnb and DoorDash, Harvesit combines the reach of modern technology with a mission-driven focus on economic, social and environmental revitalization within local food ecosystems.
+Drawing inspiration from platforms like Airbnb and DoorDash, Harvesit combines modern technology with a mission-driven focus on revitalizing local fresh produce ecosystems through economic, social and environmental sustainability.

-By making community-centric, small-scale agriculture easy, viable and rewarding for both producers and consumers, Harvesit aims to facilitate localized resilience, self-reliance and interconnection.
+By making small-scale, community-centric agriculture of nutritious local fresh produce easy, viable and rewarding for both producers and consumers, Harvesit aims to facilitate localized resilience, self-reliance and interconnection.

-# :broken_heart: Struggling Local Food Economies
+# 💔 Struggling Local Fresh Food Economies

-Local food systems face systemic challenges, including:
+Local fresh food systems face systemic challenges, including:

-- Overreliance on mass-produced import foods, disconnecting communities from regional agricultural networks
+* Overreliance on mass-produced import foods, disconnecting communities from regional agricultural networks

-- Economic hardship for small-scale growers
+* Economic hardship for small-scale local fresh produce growers

-- Lost opportunities for community cohesion around local food
+* Lost opportunities for community cohesion around nutritious, locally grown fresh produce

-Additionally, modern lifestyles underappreciate qualities of fresh, sustainably-sourced local foods:
+Additionally, modern lifestyles underappreciate qualities of fresh, sustainably-sourced local fresh produce:

-- Nutrition and health benefits
+* Nutrition and health benefits

-- Environmental advantages of shortened supply chains
+* Environmental advantages of shortened supply chains

 Harvesit fosters understanding and participation to address these struggles.

-# 🔭 The Vision :stars:
+# 🔭 The Vision 🌠

 **Bring the farm closer**

-Harvesit’s vision is to connect each community member to their local food growers by shortening the physical and relational distance from farm to table.
+Harvesit’s vision is to connect each community member to their local fresh produce growers by shortening the physical and relational distance from farm to table.

 **Cultivate flourishing localized economies**